ml5js/Intro-ML-Arts-IMA-F19/02_ml_models/README.md

 # Using a Machine Learning Model

-## Session 1: Introduction to ml5.js and pre-trained models
+## Session A: Introduction to ml5.js and pre-trained models

 ### Objectives:
 * Understand the concept of a “machine learning model.”